MicrosoftDocs/sql-docs/docs/data-quality-services/open-unlock-rename-and-delete-a-data-quality-project.md

 ---
-title: "Open,unlock, rename, and delete a Data Quality Project"
+title: "Open, unlock, rename, and delete a data quality project"
 description: Learn how to open, unlock, rename, and delete a data quality project using SQL Server Data Quality Services. ms.custom: seo-lt-2019 ms.date: "03/01/2017"